-Our exhibits focus on nature, science, literacy, art, music and community and create for children the opportunity to develop foundational learning skills.
+Our exhibits focus on nature, science, literacy, art, music and community and allow children the opportunity to develop foundational learning skills.

-Our four exhibit galleries allow families to connect in meaningful ways through purposeful play.
+Four exhibit galleries help families connect in meaningful ways through purposeful play.

 New Exhibition!
 Early Learning Junction

-On Friday, November 29, 2013, the Mid-Hudson Children’s Museum will unveil its newest exhibition, Early Learning Junction.
-This dynamic new learning space is specifically designed to encourage the development of critical school readiness skills in children ages 4 and under.
+This dynamic learning space is specifically designed to encourage the development of critical school readiness skills in children ages 4 and under.

 Early Learning Junction invites young children to climb, crawl and scoot their way through the multi-level, interactive “Train Station.”
 Along the way, children will encounter several interactive air-play exhibits, can crank discs up a conveyer belt to a larger-than-life plinko board, explore textures and discover new hide-away spaces.
 And while it may look like a mega-playscape, the “Train Station” is much more, with exhibits that promote skills such as sharing, communication, problem-solving and gross motor coordination – all developmental areas that are critical to school readiness.

 The exhibition also features an enormous custom-built train table to encourage sharing, communication, fine motor coordination, and imaginative play.
 Other exhibits in the Early Learning Junction include “Hudson Hills,” which is a series of vertical ball race tracks, a “Discovery Table” that features rotating hands-on activities, a reading nook and block-building area.

 Early Learning Junction was developed by The Mid-Hudson Children’s Museum to support its School Readiness Initiative.